fecalcoin/e.coli/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to bitcoin-core.

-General fecalcoin questions and/or support requests and are best directed to the [Fecalcoin Discord](https://discord.gg/GwtXdyc).
+General fecalcoin questions and/or support requests and are best directed to [Fecalcoin Freenode](irc://#fecalcoin@freenode.net).

-For reporting security issues, please direct message one of the core developers in discord.
+For reporting security issues, please direct message one of the core developers on freenode.

 ### Describe the issue